Baez ties career high with 23rd homer, Cubs beat Padres 5-4

 TRAINER'S ROOM

 LF Wil Myers was held out with a bruised left foot, sustained when he fouled off a pitch in sixth inning on Thursday.
 X-rays were negative and Myers was scheduled for an MRI and CT scan on Friday.
-Myers has missed 57 games this season due to injuries.
+Myers has missed 57 games this season with injuries.
+"I think he's got a bone bruise on his foot, no fractures," Green said.

 Cubs: Chicago placed LHP Brian Duensing on the 10-day DL with left shoulder inflammation and recalled lefty Randy Rosario from Triple-A Iowa for the fourth time this season.
-Rosario entered in the eighth and walked Hosmer, his only batter. .
+Rosario entered in the eighth and walked Eric Hosmer, his only batter. ...
 Manager Joe Maddon said INF Kris Bryant (left shoulder inflammation) is feeling stronger.
-Bryant has been out since July 23 with a recurrence of the injury that affects his swing follow-through. .
-RHP Yu Darvish (right triceps tendinitis, elbow impingement) is to toss a bullpen session on Saturday
+Bryant has been out since July 23 with a recurrence of the injury that affects his swing follow-through. ...
+RHP Yu Darvish (right triceps tendinitis, elbow impingement) is scheduled to toss a bullpen session on Saturday.

 Padres LHP Joey Lucchesi (5-6, 3.74) faces Cubs RHP Kyle Hendricks (7-9, 3.97) on Saturday.